dereknovak/LS170-LS/questions.md

 ## 1. **What is a network?**
-- two or more host or devices
+- A network, in its simplest form, is formed when two devices are connected, allowing communication and data to be exchanged between them.

 ## 2. **What is the Internet?**

-- connection between multiple networks connected thru switches/hubs/routers
-- physical infistructure and the protocols
+- The Internet is a network of networks, providing connections between these various networks through switches, routers, and other forms of network connection.
+Along with this physical infrustructure, the Internet is built on a series of protocols that allow each individual device on the network communicate successfully with other devices.

 ## 3. **Is the Internet the same thing as a network?**
+- The Internet is a network, but a network is not necessarily the Internet.
+The Internet is a *network of networks*, essentially creating a network relationship between two or more other networks.

 ## 4. **What is WEB (world wide web)**
+- The World Wide Web is a service that is offered within the Internet.
+While the Internet is a the physical infrustructure and protocols of the network, the Web is how we interact with it.

 - A service that is offered via the internet
 - The content or services you access using the internet

-## 5. **What is the difference between network, Internet, ## and WEB?**
+## 5. **What is the difference between network, Internet, and WEB?**
+- A network is a communication connection between two or more devices, which is then expanded to form the Internet, a *network of networks*.
+The service used to interact with the Internet is know as the World Wide Web.

 ## 6. **What are LAN and WLAN?**
+- A Local Area Network (LAN) is exactly as it sounds: a network formed with an area of close proximity.
+These are generally connected in a physical manner (copper cables, switches, etc); however, it can be expanded wirelessly to form a Wireless Local Area Network (WLAN).
+In general, LAN is faster and more reliable, as it relies on a physical connection.
+This is contrasts by the radio waves used by WLAN, which is less reliable but much more portable.

 - local area network (multiple devices connect in a close location)
 - wireless version (WLAN)
 - LAN would be faster

 ## 7. **What is a protocol?**
+- A *protocol* is a system of rules that two hosts follow to allow for successful data exchange or transmission.
+Without these agreed-upon rules, information between the hosts would become chaotic and likely misunderstood and unprotected.

 - System of rules that dictate how devices communicate
 - IP
 - Ethernet protocol at each layer
 - TCP/UDP
 ## 8. **What is the role of protocols?**
+- Protocol establish the system of rules that two hosts follow to allow for successful data exchange or transmission.
+Without these agreed-upon rules, information between the hosts would become chaotic and likely misunderstood and unprotected.

 ## 9. **Why there are many different types of protocols?**
+- Because there are so many devices with different applications to the overall network infrustructure, different kinds of protocols are made to allow the devices to communicate in their most suitable way.
+Otherwise, the task of a protocol would become too complex and data exchange would be incredibly fragile.

 ## 10. **What does it mean that a protocol is stateless?**

-- AJAX, Sessions, Cookies, Query String Parameters
+- A protocol is *stateless* when it does not persist any information between exchanges, causing each new transfer of data to act independently of another.
+While seemingly inefficient, this structure allows for a flexible network to exist to which developers can build with the necessary speed and security that is intended.

-## 11. **Explain briefly what are OSI and TCP/IP models? ## What is the purpose of having models like that?**
+## 11. **Explain briefly what are OSI and TCP/IP models?
+What is the purpose of having models like that?**

-- Different models of network communication
+- Both the OSI and TCP/IP models represent the general process to which data is exchanged between networks.
+Broadly speaking, a client will request data from a server.
+This request will identify and package the necessary port number and IP address, using the MAC address from each intermediate hop to relay the request to the server.
+Once arrived, the original request will find its way to the server, which will issue a response in a reverse route.
+- Having models such as these allows developers to understand how this information is exchanged so that the necessary implementation of the systems and security will work with the existing network.

 ## 12. **What is PDU?
 What is its role?**
+- A protocol data unit (**PDU**) represents a block of data that is transferred across a network, with each PDU receiving a different name depending on its placement within the OSI or TCP/IP model.
+As data moves across the network, the The entire PDU for a specific layer of the OSI model--header, data payload, trailer--is encapsulated as the data payload for the layer below it.
+This allows each layer to operate independently, disregarding any information from other layers and providing a 'service' to the upward layer.

 - Encapsultates data we are tying to send, along with its metadata
 - Packages it up to send to the next layer
 - Use payload for word for information

 ## 13. **What is Data Payload?**
+- A data payload represents a chunk of data that is being sent from one host to another, complimented with a header to provide metadata.
+Each PDU within the OSI and TCP/IP models are encapsulated into the data payload for the lay below it, allowing each layer to operate independently and deliver each layer's respective data payload to the appropriate host.

-## 14. **What is the relationship between PDU and Data ## Payload?**
+## 14. **What is the relationship between PDU and Data Payload?**
+- The PDU from the layer above within the OSI and TCP/IP models are encapsulated into its data payload, allowing each layer of the models to operate independently from one another.

 ## 15. **Explain How lower-level protocols work in general?**
 - Different names for the PDU

 ## 16. **What is encapsulation in the context of networking?**
-- PDU for the current layer becomes the data payload for the lower layer
+- The entire PDU for a specific layer of the OSI model--header, data payload, trailer--is encapsulated as the data payload for the layer below it.
+For example, the TCP segment of a data exchange is encapsulated within the data payload of the IP packet, which is then encapsulated as the data payload of the ethernet frame.
+This allows each layer to operate independently, disregarding any information from other layers and providing a 'service' to the upward layer.

 ## 17. **Why do we need encapsulation?**
+- Encapsulating the PDU from the layer above into the data payload of the present PDU allows each layer to abstact away its information while the data package moves from one host to another.
+These layers can function independently from one another, focusing on their given task.
+For example, the TCP segment is only concerned with making its way to the appropriate application using the destination port number within its PDU, while the IP packet from the layer below is concerned with simply *getting to* the device by way of an IP address.

 - Allows each layer to abstract away its information while the moves
 - Layer below does not need to know what's going on above

 ## 18. **What are the characteristics of a physical network?**
+- The physical network is made up of all the working devices connected together to allow for network communication.
+These include the devices themselves, the switches and routers to relay information to the appropriate parties, and the cables, fiber optics, and radio waves traversed.

 - The physical devices in conjuction

-## 19. **How can we as developers deals with the ## limitations of physical network?**
+## 19. **How can we as developers deals with the limitations of physical network?**
+- Developers can deal with these limitations by implementing checks within the virtual network to ensure all data is transferring successfully.
+TCP segments, for example, employ an array of different reliability checks (in-order delivery, de-duplication, message acknowledgements and retransmission) that allow lost data along these paths to be resubmitted and reorganized if out of order.
+To span long distances, developers may also implement repeaters to resend data while along the path, preventing packets from dropping.

 ## 20. **What is Latency?**
+- **Latency** is the measure of time that it takes for data to move from one part of a network to another.

+- Actual time to process
+- Actual time to put on stack
+- Time in que
-- Measure of delay
+- Propogation delay

 ## 21. **What is** **Bandwidth?**
-- Measure of capacity
-- Specify that it's a set period of time
-- how much you can send in (x) amount of time
+- **Bandwidth** refers to the total data that can be transferred from one device to another within a specific timeframe.

 ## 22. **What are** **Network 'Hops'?**
-- Each time a transmission changes
-- The number of hops can effect the latency of a network
+- A **hop** is the movement from one device to another.
+Each IP package keeps track of its hop count, preventing bugs in the path from halting a delivery using the hop limit.

-## 23. **What is the relationship between network 'Hops' ## and latency?**
+## 23. **What is the relationship between network 'Hops' and latency?**
+- In general, the more hops required of a network transmission, the more delayed the latency will be.

 ## 24. **What is a switch and what is it used for?**
 - Used in LAN
 ## 25. **What is a hub and what is it used for?**